sateesh2020/gcloud-app/Readme.md

 $ kubectl proxy
 ```

-Go to [http://localhost:8001/ui](http://localhost:8001/ui), you should see a dashboard like this.
+Go to [http://localhost:8001/ui](http://localhost:8001/ui), you should see a dashboard.
 This particular service section displays all the pods running in the cluster.